BetterStackHQ/terraform-provider-better-uptime/docs/data-sources/betteruptime_monitor.md

 - **port** (String) Required if monitor_type is set to tcp, udp, smtp, pop, or imap. tcp and udp monitors accept any ports, while smtp, pop, and imap accept only the specified ports corresponding with their servers (e.g. "25,465,587" for smtp).
 - **pronounceable_name** (String) Pronounceable name of the monitor.
 We will use this when we call you.
 Try to make it tongue-friendly, please?
 - **push** (Boolean) Should we send a push notification to the on-call person?
 - **recovery_period** (Number) How long the monitor must be up to automatically mark an incident as resolved after being down.
+In seconds.
 - **regions** (List of String) An array of regions to set.
 Allowed values are ["us", "eu", "as", "au"] or any subset of these regions.
 - **remember_cookies** (Boolean) Set to true to keep cookies when redirecting.
 - **request_body** (String) Request body for POST, PUT, PATCH requests.